What dermal filler product is used?

 Hyaluronic acid is a natural constituent of skin, young skin is continuously moisturised from within by this naturally occurring sugar.
 It attracts and holds on to water to provide hydration, structure and volume.
 The skin’s levels of hyaluronic acid dramatically diminish with age causing skin to become dry and lose volume, wrinkles and grooves begin to appear.
 Gravity also pulls the skin down resulting in folds and sagging.

-Each dermal filler used at Mid Yorkshire Skin Clinic is a smooth gel formulation with cross linked hyaluronic acid and Lidocaine (local anaesthetic), it is injected into the skin to fill the area of volume loss and smooth the skin and also to lift the tissues where folds and sagging has occurred.
+Each dermal filler used at Mid Yorkshire Skin Clinic is a smooth gel formulation with minimally cross linked hyaluronic acid, it is injected into the skin to fill the area of volume loss and smooth the skin and also to lift the tissues where folds and sagging has occurred.

 How popular is the treatment?

 Wrinkle injections are the most popular and fastest growing non-surgical cosmetic treatment in the UK and the US.
 Hyaluronic acid has replaced collagen as the favourite filler of U.K. cosmetic experts.
 It is more likely to be compatible with our bodies than collagen.
 Wrinkle injections have a good safety record in the hands of experienced and suitably trained medical professionals, they are low risk procedures and the results are temporary.

 - Marionette lines (Lines from corners of mouth)